SubmarinerApp/Submariner/README.md

 ## Building

 1. Clone recursively (i.e. `git clone --recursive`).
 Failing that, initialize submodules recursively (`git submodule update --init --recursive`).
+We don't use submodules at the moment, but it's a good idea to in case we do later.
 2. Create `Submariner/DEVELOPMENT_TEAM.xcconfig` with contents like `DEVELOPMENT_TEAM = AAAAAAAAAA`, substituting that string with your development ID.
 If you don't, you'll have a bad day setting up signing.
 3. Use Xcode or `xcbuild` to build.

 It is recommended you do `git config core.hooksPath .githooks` to avoid commiting your developer ID.
-Doing so isn't fatal (it's not a secret), but it is annoying for other contributors.
+Doing so isn't fatal (it's not a secret), but it is annoying for other contributors, as Git/Xcode will want you to commit changes to your developer ID, overriding what's in the repository.

-## Third-Party
+## Third-Party Dependencies

 ### Vendored

 * MGScopeBar by Matt Gemmell
 * PXSourceList by Alex Rozanski, Stefan Vogt
-* ColumnSplitView by Matt Gallagher

-## Release Notes:
+## Release Notes

-### Version 3.0 (not yet released)
+### Version 3.0

 * macOS 12 is now the minimum version. macOS 13 or newer is recommended.
-* The internal database now stores actual artist and album instead of directory IDs, alleviating many UI quirks when using Subsonic servers
+* The internal database now stores actual artist and album instead of directory IDs, alleviating many UI quirks when using Subsonic servers.
+(GH-73)
   * Users of alternative server implementations like Navidrome won't notice anything, as they already use fake directory IDs based on artist and album IDs.
   * I've tried hard to make this transition as smooth as possible.
 Please file an issue if anything goes wrong.
   * If reloading and switching away from and back to the server doesn't help, delete recreate your server in the database.
 * HTTP requests have been made more async, and shouldn't block the UI.
+(GH-175)
   * This comes with a major internal simplification to how requests are built, to be more idiomatic Swift.
-* Podcasts have been made less buggy
 * Adds an inspector sidebar for looking at track properties, now in default toolbar items.
+(GH-72)
   * This shows the selection, and the current playing track otherwise.
   * This is now the home of album art; clicking the image will show the full resolution in Quick Look.
 * The tracklist now shows the length of the tracklist and count.
+(GH-112)
 * The tracklist toolbar button will show the tracklist if you leave the cursor over the button.
 * Adds an option to purge the locally downloaded/cached files.
 Imported files are unaffected.
 * Makes the internal tracklist model index based.
 Duplicate tracks no longer cause UI wonkiness.
-* Reduce the frequency in which the position slider is updated, reducing CPU usage
+* Reduce the frequency in which the position slider is updated, reducing CPU usage.
+(GH-169)
-* Don't update the position slider if the window isn't visible, reducing CPU usage
+* Don't update the position slider if the window isn't visible, reducing CPU usage.
+(GH-171)
+* Podcast episodes shouldn't duplicate when refreshing.
-* Avoid downloading tracks if they're already downloaded
+* Avoid downloading tracks if they're already downloaded.
-* Remove some images, reduce application size
+* Remove some images from the app bundle to reduce application size.
+* Use newer split view functionality available in modern macOS.
-* Don't show 404 messages to avoid noise w/ ID migrations
+* Don't show 404 messages to avoid noise w/ database ID migrations.
-* Avoid hitting download endpoint if unneeded
-* HTTP timeouts are now handled correctly
+* HTTP timeouts are now handled correctly, to better handle newer versions of Navidrome.
+(GH-174)
-* Use remote album artist name when importing downloaded tracks
+* Use remote album artist name when importing downloaded tracks.
-* Fix tracks unable to be downloaded from Subsonic servers
+* Fix tracks unable to be downloaded from Subsonic servers.
-* Fix a crash when trying to play an album without any tracks
+* Fix a crash when trying to play an album without any tracks.
+(GH-166)
-* Fix a crash if the track's duration is nil
+* Fix a crash if the track's duration is nil.
 * Fix attribute names in schema blocking future refactors.
+(GH-167)

 ### Version 2.4.2